home-assistant/home-assistant.io/source/_integrations/automate.markdown

 Devices are represented as a cover for monitoring and control as well as a sensor for monitoring battery level and signal strength.

+{% include integrations/config_flow.md %}

-To set up this integration, click the + icon in the lower right and find the Automate Pulse Hub v2.
-This will prompt for the IP address of the hub and register the covers with Home Assistant.
-All devices are automatically discovered on the hub and you will have the opportunity to select the area each device is located.
+Once registration is complete, all devices are automatically discovered on the hub and you will have the opportunity to select the area each device is located.
+You should see a `cover` and two `sensor` entities for each device.

-Once registration is complete, you should see a `cover` and two `sensor` entities for each device.
-The integration automatically manages the addition/update/removal of any devices connected on the hub at startup, including device names unless manually specified in Home Assistant.
+The integration automatically manages the addition/update/removal of any devices connected to the hub at startup, including device names unless manually specified in Home Assistant.

 ## Caveats